AdobeDocs/dynamic-media-classic.en/help/using/quick-start-spin-sets.md

 ![Images for a spin set.](/help/using/assets/spin_set.png)

 Spin Sets also accept Image Maps.
 An Image Map is a region on an image within the Spin Set that displays a rollover panel with text.
 When the user selects an Image Map, an action of some kind is triggered.
-For example, a web page is launched so that the user can learn more about a product.
+For example, a Web page is launched so that the user can learn more about a product.
 To point out an image map in a Spin Set, an outline appears around the Image Map itself when the user moves their mouse pointer over it.

 See [Create Image Maps](creating-image-maps.md).